Privacy act 1988

 Advanced

-At the heart of the Privacy Act 1988 are the Australian Privacy Principles (APPs).
-These 13 principles guide organisations on transparency, consent, data accuracy, security, and access rights.
-They require organisations to be open about how data is managed and to give individuals control over their personal information.
+The Privacy Act 1988 establishes the Australian Privacy Principles (APPs), a set of 13 principles that guide organisations on transparency, consent, data accuracy, security, and access rights.
+They require organisations to be open about data management and to provide individuals with control over their personal information.

 Advanced compliance involves conducting privacy impact assessments, adopting data breach response plans, and implementing strong security protocols.
 The Act is enforced by the Office of the Australian Information Commissioner (OAIC), which can investigate complaints, issue directions, and apply penalties for serious or repeated breaches.
-With growing digitalisation, reforms are being discussed to strengthen penalties, regulate online data use, and align with international frameworks such as GDPR.
+With growing digitalisation, reforms are under discussion to strengthen penalties, regulate online data use, and align with international frameworks such as GDPR.

 Metrics